 Melissa officinalis, also known as lemon balm, received the name “Melissa” because of its sweet, fresh, citruslike fragrance, which was known to attract bees (Melissa is Greek for “honey bee”).
-As one of our rarest and most expensive oils, Melissa has a wide range of health benefits and uses.
-Melissa is used as a flavor in teas and ice cream as well as with some fish dishes.
-Because of its positive effect on mood, Melissa has long been used to calm tension and nerves.
-Diffusing Melissa at night initiates a restful sleep and promotes emotional and cognitive health.
-Melissa helps boost immunity and is especially beneficial when seasonal threats are high.
-Melissa can also soothe stomach discomfort and help with nausea and indigestion.
+As one of our rarest and most expensive oils, Melissa has a wide range of health benefits and uses.* Melissa is used as a flavor in teas and ice cream as well as with some fish dishes.
+Because of its positive effect on mood, Melissa has long been used to calm feelings of tension and nervousness.
+Diffusing Melissa at night initiates a restful sleep environment and promotes emotional well-being.
+Melissa helps boost immunity and is especially beneficial when seasonal threats are high.*

 Possible skin sensitivity.
 Keep out of reach of children.
 If you are pregnant, nursing, or under a doctor’s care, consult your physician.
 Avoid contact with eyes, inner ears, and sensitive areas.